evert-arias/easybtn.earias.me/docs/sequence-api.md

 // Number of presses for the sequence int number_of_presses = 5;
 // Sequence timeout
 int sequence_timeout = 2000;
 button.onSequence(number_of_presses, sequence_timeout, onSequenceMatchedCallback);
 ```

 ## Example

-Please refer to the [Sequence](example-sequence) example included in this documentation.
+Please refer to the [Detecting Sequence](sequence-example) example included in this documentation.